Bemibam/capstone-starter2/README.md

 Single query handles every combination of category, price range, and color filters.

-Need another filter Just pick its ignore value, add an OR? = ignore clause, and bind twice—no new query logic required.
+If I Need another filter I Just pick its ignore value, add an OR? = ignore clause, and bind twice—no new query logic required.

 Clean, easy to read, and safe from SQL.